artiyadav28/theguardian/README.md

 ```
 This will initialise the module.

-**NOTE:** Sometimes, when running dev on a server, you might get an error like:
+**NOTE:** Sometimes, when running in development mode, you might get an error like:
 ```bash
 options.allowedHosts[0] should be a non-empty string
 ```